BrettSnyderJr/Reactivities/README.md

-#Reactivities
+# **Reactivities**

+## Reactivities is a simple web application for managing and hosting events and collaborating with friends.
 This is a project that was designed strictly for learning and exploration of using .Net Core API with React.
 Also serves as a strong reference for starting real world projects.

-Reactivities is a simple web application for managing and hosting events and collaborating with friends.

-#Tech Stack

-  #Backend
+  ## Backend
     .NET 7 APIs (using MediatR pattern)
     C#
     Entity Framework (ORM)